HomeAbout the Scholarship FAQPrevious Winners

 Eligibility

-We have now awarded ten $10,000 scholarships for the 2026 Fall term.
+The ten scholarships for the Fall 2026 term have now been awarded.
 Beginning September 1, 2026 we will begin accepting scholarship applications for high school seniors graduating in 2027 and entering college for the Fall term of 2027.
 Accordingly, please do not submit new scholarship applications until September 1, 2026.
+The scholarship amount will be raised to $15,000 for scholarships awarded on and after September 1, 2026.

 To apply for this scholarship, students must meet the following criteria: